INTRUST Bank arena staff packages $3-million in PPE for local business received through CARES Act

 Sedgwick County sent surveys to local businesses earlier in the year, asking what their needs were, and PPE supplies rose to the top as one of the highest selected.

 The pallets of items used to make the kits total over $3-million in CARES Act funding to be distributed into 10,000 PPE packages for businesses that sign up through the Sedgwick County website before October 7.
-The kits will go out the following week, October 14, to a company that requested them.
+The kits will go out the following week, October 14.

 Boleski says he, like many, can’t wait for the Area staff to get back to putting on events and concerts for their community, but having some of the team back to over the last week has been more than enjoyable for him and the employees.
 “It’s been a great thing you know.
 It’s kind of like getting back on the bike after we’ve been off for a while but everybody’s had a great time seeing each other this week,” Boleski told KSN.
 “We’re used to just jumping in and making things happen.
 And so we’re doing things a little differently this week, putting together PPE kits, instead of putting on events, but we are having a great time doing it.”